 Inventory Management Program

-The Parties agree to continue discussions through the TTF regarding the development of an Inventory Management Program, which will include mechanics for the treatment in 2002 of any proceeds (positive or negative) from the disposition of inventory. ..
+The Parties agree to continue discussions regarding the Inventory Management Program through the TTF.
+Unless otherwise agreed to by the Parties, TransCanada will present at the July 2001 TTF meeting, details including the size of the program and the mechanics for the treatment in 2002 of any proceeds (positive or negative) from the disposition of inventory.

 ARTICLE 9